svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_chibios_repl/index.md

 character, `VAL_TYPE_CHAR`.
 Any other type is not accepted and the extension just returns nil.
 Another choice would have been to return the type error symbol in this case, or to ignore that argument and proceed with printing all printable arguments.

-This is also an example of a function that can take 0 or more arguments.
+The print extension is also an example of a function that can take 0 or more arguments.

 ```
 # (print)